Unincorporated Plainfield landlord accused in fatal stabbing of Muslim boy in court Wednesday

 Jospeh Czuba will be back in court Wednesday for pretrial and additional discovery as he's facing charges of first degree murder and two counts of hate crime.

 Czuba pleaded not guilty last time he was in court.
-He's accused of killing six-year-old Wadea Al-Fayoume and seriously injuring his mother at their home near south Lincoln Highway in unincorporated Plainfield.
+He's accused of killing six-year-old Wadee Alfayoumi and seriously injuring his mother at their home near south Lincoln Highway in unincorporated Plainfield.

 RELATED: Father of 6-year-old Muslim boy killed in unincorp.
 Plainfield stabbing speaks with ABC7: EXCLUSIVE